Articles

 How to invoice wholesale egg customers

-You deliver the eggs on Monday.
-By Wednesday you still haven't invoiced.
-By the end of the month, you're owed money by several customers and you're not entirely sure how much.
-Here's how to fix invoicing before it costs you real money.
+Eggs delivered on Monday.
+Invoice still not sent by Wednesday.
+By the end of the month, money is owed by several customers and it's unclear exactly how much.
+Here's how to fix invoicing before it costs real money.

 Woman farmer checking a tray of chicken eggs in a countryside coop

-You deliver the eggs on Monday.
-You say "I'll send the invoice."
-By Wednesday you still haven't, because you've been collecting, grading, and packing for the next round.
-By Friday, you can't remember whether you invoiced the deli last week or the week before.
-By the end of the month, you're owed money by several customers and you're not entirely sure how much.
+Eggs delivered on Monday.
+"I'll send the invoice."
+By Wednesday it still hasn't gone out, because collecting, grading, and packing for the next round took priority.
+By Friday, it's unclear whether the deli was invoiced last week or the week before.
+By the end of the month, money is owed by several customers and the exact amount is anyone's guess.

 This is how most small egg producers handle invoicing.
 It's not that they don't care about getting paid.
 It's that invoicing feels like admin, and admin always loses to the work that keeps the eggs moving.